Oleh19/DBC/README.md

 ### Testing
 Unit tests are not yet implemented due to limited time (only a few hours were allocated for this task).

+### Design
+The UI uses a simple and minimalistic design.
+Since the task didn’t provide any design mockups, a basic layout was implemented to keep the focus on functionality and not overcomplicate the solution.